languagesensation/hiring/frontend/README.md

 ## Delivery

-You should deliver your code and the **Dockerfile** necesary to run it locally.
+You should deliver your code and the **Dockerfile** necessary to run it locally.

 ## API